jglomsk/EZ-source/uploadtoEZ-lang/ReadMe.txt

 2. If you type the full path to your ez FILE (not to be confused with the interpreter) and include a source file via the "with" keyword, you may run into some issues running your ez file.
 	A: We suggest putting all your ez files that you want to use in the same place, then running one ez file at a time.
 		I. If you plan on not taking our suggestion, good luck.
 We are currently working on a fix and this known bug's documentation will be deleted once it is fixed.
-3. You cannot have an else statement and then an if statement inside of that else.
-We are working for a fix.
-	A: We suggest you make multiple if statements, instead of a makeshift "elif" statement.
-		I. If you do indeed make a fake "elif" statement, it will cause the program to crash.
-To "uncrash" it, press Control + c (not to be confused with Control + Shift + c).

 ## Updates